michael-la/ZotVPN/README.md

 # ZotVPN
-A simple VPN server and client.
+A simple network layer VPN server and client.
 Written by Kevin Li and Michael LaBarbera